yaptide/yaptide/slurm/README.md

 ## 📈 Scaling

-Compute nodes use Slurm's dynamic registration (`slurmd -Z`) and self-register with sequential hostnames (c1, c2, c3... for CPU; g1, g2... for GPU).
+Compute nodes use Slurm's dynamic registration (`slurmd -Z`) and self-register with sequential hostnames (c1, c2, c3... for CPU).
 Scale up or down at any time without rebuilding.

 ### Scale CPU Workers